skedify/sdk-js/README.md

 ```

 The options are:

-- **authp**: Authentication Provider, a string which symbolizes how/where to get an Authorization header
+* **auth_provider**: Authentication Provider, a string which symbolizes how/where to get an Authorization header
-- **locale**: A string combination of an ISO-639 Language Code and an ISO-3166 Country Code signifying the language preference of the user
+* **locale**: A string combination of an ISO-639 Language Code and an ISO-3166 Country Code signifying the language preference of the user

 ## Basic Usage